quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 Therefore, we will use of the implicit mode of _Pymablock_ in order to block diagonalize the Hamiltonian.
-For this, we need orthonormal eigenvectors of the relevant subspace, associated with the $4$ eigenvalues closest to $E=0$.
+To consider the low energy degrees of freedom, we need orthonormal eigenvectors of the relevant subspace, associated with the $4$ eigenvalues closest to $E=0$.

 ```{code-cell} ipython3